10 Things To Do In Ajmer; And Why I’ll Never Visit Again.

 So, without further ado (and without wishing to offend the questionable reasons for visiting Ajmer itself) let’s talk about Ajmer first.

 We did visit.
-And some sites we even visited twice.
+Some sites we even visited twice.

 How to get to Pushkar from Ajmer and things to do in Ajmer.